MingyuKim87/MingyuKim87.github.io/index.md

 ## About me

-I’m a CIFAR AI Safety Postdoc Fellow at The University of British Columbia (UBC) working with Prof. [Mi-Jung Park][mijung-park] and [Young-Heon Kim][youngheon-kim].
+I’m a postdoctoral research fellow at University of British Columbia (UBC) working with Prof. [Mi-Jung Park][mijung-park] and [Young-Heon Kim][youngheon-kim].
 I received an Ph.D. in Artificial Intelligence from KAIST under the supervision of Prof. [Se-Young Yun][seyoung-yun].
 Prior to beginning of my PhD course, I worked as a research engineer at Samsung Heavy Industires.
 I recieved an M.S. in Ocean system engieerning from KAIST under the supervision of Prof. [Hyun Chung][hyun-chung] and B.S in Industrial engineering at Konkuk University.
 My research interests focus on (safe) generative models, probabilistic models, few-shot learning, multi-modal models, optimal transport, neural fields, implicit neural representation, multi-agent reinforcement learning and their applications.
 Here is my [CV].

 ## Contact